 - Nutritional supplement in animal feeds and human diet

-- Thyroid protection in nuclear medicine scintigraphy
+- Thyroid protection

 - Table salt and foods rich in iodine do not contain enough iodine to block radioactive iodine from getting into your thyroid gland.
 Do not use table salt or food as a substitute for KI.